 Author – Arindam Paul

 Electrical home appliances such as air conditioners, ceiling fans, washing machines and others account for almost 18% of worldwide energy consumption.
-In India, there is an upsurge in the usage of electrical appliances, and in spite of economic growth, cost-saving and energy-saving appliances are not a part of an average Indian household.
-A consumer should make an informed decision while buying home appliances that have energy saving potential, but government practices have deterred this plan from attaining its full potential.
+In India, there is an upsurge in the usage of electrical appliances, and in spite of economic growth, cost-saving and energy-efficient appliances are not a part of an average Indian household.
+A consumer should make an informed decision while buying home appliances that have good energy-savings, but government practices have deterred this plan from attaining its full potential.

 Star rating for Energy Efficient Appliances

 Almost 80 countries have set energy-efficiency standards for household appliances, lighting, and other electrical equipment.
 The International Energy Agency believes that the appliance labeling program can slash a country’s energy consumption by around 10-25%.
-However, despite the government encouraging such energy-saving programs, Indian consumers don’t prefer energy-efficient home appliances over the less efficient ones.
+However, despite the government encouraging such energy-saving programs, Indian consumers don’t prefer energy-efficient home appliances over less efficient ones.
 The drawbacks of this program reduces consumers’ cost-saving and hampers the country’s carbon emission reduction efforts.

 On this world consumer day, let us take a look at some expert suggestions on how the Indian government can implement the use of energy efficient appliances among Indian consumers:

 Transparent energy prices

 Energy is not a mystical product that is different from other goods and services.
 Power generation and consumption are related to the larger economy, and a thorough analysis based on public demands should be done for it.
 Prices that reflect the benefits and cost of consumption and production give the motivation to do the right thing; hence getting the right price for energy consumption of home appliances will ensure people consume only what they need, and not waste it.
-Currently, Indian consumers enjoy the benefit of subsidized power, so they do not care of energy saving.
+Currently, Indian consumers enjoy the benefit of subsidized power, so they do not care about energy savings.

 Provide energy information on appliances

 Ranking of various energy consuming home appliances – Source: Synergy